dat-ecosystem-archive/hyperdrive-staging-area/README.md

   ignore: ['.dat', '.git'] // base ignore rules (used in addition to .datignore)
   filter: false // a predicate of (path) => bool, where writes are skipped if == true.
 Takes precedence over .datignore
-  shallow: false // dont recurse into folders that need to be added or removed }
+  shallow: false // dont recurse into folders that need to be added or removed
+  compareContent: false // diff by content? (this removes false positives) }
 ```